Mirantis/mke-docs/content/docs/tutorials/k0s-single-node/k0s-single-node-scenario.md

    ```
    {{< /callout >}}

   5. Install and configure a load balancer.

     To configure an external load balancer, such as ELB or Octavia, refer to the [Load balancer requirements](../../getting-started/system-requirements#load-balancer-requirements) for detailed information.

     {{< callout type="info" >}}
-    If you are running MKE <4.0.1 you need to edit the certificate object:
+    If you are running an MKE installation prior to 4.0.1, unless you are using a regular FQDN you must add your load balancer IP or public address to the `ipAddresses` section of the certificate object:

     ```shell
     kubectl edit certificate -n mke mke-ingress-cert
     ```
-    Add your load balancer IP or public address to the ipAddresses section, with a regular FQDN this is not required.

     {{< /callout >}}

-    Example, using APT for Debian/Ubuntu
+    Example, using APT for Debian/Ubuntu:

     ```shell